machinedgod/helda/README.md

 # helda
-A code for "Make your a roguelike in Haskell for greater good" youtube series
+Code for "Make your a roguelike in Haskell for greater good" youtube series.

+Clone, then run `cabal install` and off you go.